Nuand/bladeRF/host/utilities/bladeRF-cli/src/cmd/doc/interactive-help.md

 users should open the device with the "`open`" command, and write the firmware to flash via "`load fx3 <firmware file>`"

-Note: This command is only available when `bladeRF-cli` is built with `libusb` support.

 run
 ---